kshedden/cscar-unix-data/filesystem.md

 Two major UNIX principles:

-* "Everything is a file" -- a file can be a program, data, a device (e.g. printer or thumb drive); "data" files can have any format and the file name does not need to convey the format; there is no metadata conveying how to interpret file contents; locks are advisory and are not often encountered by users
+* "Everything is a file" -- a file can be a program, data, a device (e.g. printer or thumb drive); "data files" can have any format and the file name does not need to convey the format; there is no metadata conveying how to interpret file contents; locks are advisory and implemented at the application level, not the system level.

-* The filesystem hides its implementation and hardware configuration;
+* The filesystem hides its implementation and underlying hardware configuration;
   what we see as the filesystem on one machine may be physically stored on multiple local disks or other storage devices, or on other computers accessible via the network